 It was a milestone birthday, and I wanted to celebrate it with Number One on my Bucket List – diving at the Great Barrier Reef.
 The reef is the world’s largest coral reef system, made up of nearly 3,000 individual reefs stretching out 1800 miles.
 It’s even visible from outer space.

 We are both scuba certified and loved our experience with Deep Sea Divers Den, especially the once-in-a-lifetime spontaneous sea turtle encounter.
-But you don’t have to be a diver to fully enjoy the stunning natural beauty of the reef and islands; there are numerous other ways to explore, such as snorkeling and boating.
+But you don’t have to be a diver to fully enjoy the stunning natural beauty of the reef and islands; there are numerous other ways to explore, such as snorkeling (get my vision-correcting mask here!) and boating.
 Whatever way you choose to see the reef it’s one of the Cairns attractions not to be missed!

 3. Stroll Down the Esplanade